 Form instructions

-• Provide a brief list of form instructions directly above all input forms.
-A note about required fields is recommended, as well as required formats (i.e., dates).
+- Provide a brief list of form instructions directly above all input forms.
+A note on required fields and formats (e.g., dates) is recommended.

 Form alerts and errors

-• Display alerts as a summary at the top of the form, including brief steps on how the user can fix the issues.
-You can also include links directly to the fields containing errors within the form.
+- Display alerts as a summary at the top of the form, including brief steps for the user to fix the issues.
+You can also include links directly to the fields that contain errors in the form.
 Display errors with each problematic form field to make it easier for a user to find specific error details.
 This may be inline, above, or under the field.

-• Try to keep the form lengths short.
-If fields aren't required, consider whether those form fields are truly necessary on the form.
+- Try to keep the form lengths short.
+If fields aren't required, consider whether they're truly necessary on the form.
 If you don't need them, leave them out altogether.
 The shorter the form, the fewer opportunities for errors.

 Further reading on forms: